huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Servers SHOULD issue session resumption tickets as soon as possible after the handshake is confirmed, to maximize chances that the client can use resumption and 0-RTT if a session breaks.
-Session resumption tickets SHOULD have a sufficient long life time (e.g. 6 hours), so that clients are not tempted to either keep connection alive or frequently poll the server to renew session resumption tickets.
+Session resumption tickets SHOULD have a sufficient long life time (e.g., 6 hours), so that clients are not tempted to either keep connection alive or frequently poll the server to renew session resumption tickets.